 Reinforcement can be either Positive Reinforcement or Negative Reinforcement.

-Positive Reinforcement- It happens when you as an employer gives a positive response to an employee’s behavior that is likely to impact the organization well.
+It happens when you as an employer give a positive response to an employee’s behavior that is likely to impact the organization well.
 For example, if an employee comes to work early to get ahead of an important project praising them for putting in more time towards the project is positive reinforcement.

-Negative Reinforcement- It can be used to motivate employees to behave how you desire so that they don’t have to suffer the negative consequences of not doing so.
+It can be used to motivate employees to behave how they desire so that they don’t have to suffer the negative consequences of not doing so.
 Here a negative consequence is withheld should the employees behave as you wish.
 Let’s say an employee has not been meeting deadlines.

 Don’t confuse this with negative reinforcement.
 Negative reinforcement withholds a negative consequence to encourage good behavior while punishment imposes a negative consequence to discourage bad behavior.
 A threat of punishment can be given in negative reinforcement but is not followed through when an employee performs well.

-Extinction– This is done to bring to an end a behavior employees have learnt over a given period of time.
-During a busy period a manager may decide to give some positive reinforcement in the form of overtime pay to encourage employees to work extra hours and come in during the weekends.
+This is done to bring to an end behavior employees have learned over a given period of time.
+During a busy period, a manager may decide to give some positive reinforcement in the form of overtime pay to encourage employees to work extra hours and come in during the weekends.

 Schedules of Reinforcement

-Continuous Rienforcement- Which happens every time employee’s demonstrate the desired behavior.
+- Continuous Reinforcement– This happens every time an employee demonstrates the desired behavior.

-Variable Ratio Schedule– This is reinforcement given after a number of set out desired behaviors are achieved.
-A good way to achieve this is buy giving a bonus as positive reinforcement when all the desired behaviors are achieved.
+- Variable Ratio Schedule– This is reinforcement given after a number of set out desired behaviors are achieved.
+A good way to achieve this is by giving a bonus as a positive reinforcement when all the desired behaviors are achieved.

-For managers the reinforcement theory can be an effective tool to give positive reinforcement to their star performers and negative reinforcement to poor performers.
-Also it may come in hand to punish bad behavior and extinguish unwanted behavior.
-Since it is difficult to find a motivation system that works for all employee this theory due to its focus on employee’s behavior and performance is good for managing a diverse group to achieve the desired results.
+Also, it may come in hand to punish bad behavior and extinguish unwanted behavior.
+Since it is difficult to find a motivation system that works for all employees this theory due to its focus on employee behavior and performance is good for managing a diverse group to achieve the desired results.